udacity/CarND-Unscented-Kalman-Filter-Project/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
-You can find
-   some sample inputs in 'data/'.
-    - eg. `./UnscentedKF ../data/obj_pose-laser-radar-synthetic-input.txt`
+4. Run it: `./UnscentedKF` Previous versions use i/o from text files.
+The current state uses i/o from the simulator.

 ## Editor Settings